The Postpartum Sex Issue We Need To Talk About

 Advertisement

-The result is that many new moms leave that six-week visit with only a vague idea of what to expect sexually — and feeling as if resuming sexual activity is another item on their new mom to-do list.
+The result is that many new mums leave that six-week visit with only a vague idea of what to expect sexually — and feeling as if resuming sexual activity is another item on their new mum to-do list.

 Part of the pressure Chris felt, she says, had to do with the “body after baby” cultural craziness we’re all bombarded with.
 “The media plays up the models and actresses who have a baby, and two weeks later are looking like sexpots,” Dr. Hutcherson says.
 “So the average woman is thinking two weeks later she should be looking like that, projecting that sexuality, and feeling sexy — that she should want to be jumping [her partner’s] bones.”